MiragonMx/aurealm_web/content/en/glossary/places/residence_chiraque/index.md

 title: “Residence Chiraque”
 publishdate: 2024-10-30T08:00:00+02:00
 draft: false
-Summary: “The ‘Gungeaug’ mine is one of the largest Nzrtv mines in Zazyrus.”
+Summary: “The Chiraque residence is the main house of the ‘Gungeaug’ mine, which belongs to the owner Mr. Chiraque.”
 ---

-The 'Gungeaug' mine produces large quantities of Nztrv rock every day, which is picked up by train twice a week.
-It is located in the North Marsh and belongs to Monsieur Chiraque.
-As the mine is important for Zazyrus' goals, it is granted special permits.
-These include tax relief and the legalization of slave labour.
+The Chiraque residence is located in the 'Gungeaug' mine in the North Marsh.
+It belongs to Mr. Chiraque and is often the venue for major celebrations attended by merchants from all over Zazyrus.